

 The Jack Alpers Prize in Clinical Internal Medicine has been established in memory of Professor Jack Alpers, one of the founding leaders of the School of Medicine and its major teaching hospital, Flinders Medical Centre.

-Eligibility to sit for the special examination shall be determined on the basis of performance in Medicine in the third and fourth year progress tests of the course.
+Eligibility to sit for the clinical Prize Examination shall be determined on a combined score from the MD Objective Structured Clinical Examination (OSCE) and performance in Medicine on third- and fourth-year progress tests (PT) of the MD degree.

 The prize consists of a certificate, letter and a payment.